Why You Should Get Your Dog Microchipped

 How Accurate Are Dog Microchips?

 Microchips are a popular method to permanently identify dogs.
-The chips are considered reliable, accurate, and an effective way to identify lost dogs.
-Collars can be helpful but dogs can lose their collars.
-Dog microchips are permanent.
+The chips are considered reliable, accurate, and an effective way to identify a lost animal.
+Collars can be helpful, but dogs can lose their collars.
+Microchips are permanent.

-Even if your dog has a microchip and is properly scanned, it is critical that you register the chip to you.
-Without that accurate information in the database, this information will not return your dog to you.
-These microchip databases are usually available 24 hours a day and are even accessible via the Internet.
+Even if your dog has a microchip and it is properly scanned, it is critical that you register the chip to you.
+Without accurate information in a database, your dog may not find their way home.
+These microchip databases are usually available 24 hours a day and accessible online.

 What is Pet Insurance?